Stescyu/100-days-of-code/log.md

 ### Day 4: May 14, 2017

-**Today's Progress**: Continued On First Project (Random Quote Generator).
+**Today's Progress:** Continued On First Project (Random Quote Generator).
 Did a whole CSS overhaul today with minor use of flexbox, also learnt the functionality of flexbox which really helps with the columns elements without floats and makes styling much easier.
 Got the basic layout done.
 Fixed yesterday's error using a CORS extension for my browser, now using http://api.forismatic.com/api/1.0/?method=getQuote&format=json&lang=en# instead for quotes to complement the aesthetics.

 **Thoughts:** Still need to get a better concept and understanding on AJAX.
 Design have always been my weakness, I believe I need to spend more time looking at different designs to get some aspects on different matching and design elements when I start a project.
 Afterall there should be a balance between looks and functionality.